M-Busk/possible-x-catalog-shapes/README.md

 │   ├── ontology                    # ontology files for the catalog
 │   ├── shapes                      # shape files for the catalog
 │   │   ├── gx                      # shapes based on Gaia-X (Tagus + partially Loire)
+│   │   └── px                      # POSSIBLE-X shapes that extend the respective Gaia-X shapes
 ├── sd-creation-wizard-api          # XFSC Self-Description Wizard API
 ```